Firstyear/mirrorsorcerer/README.md

 *You can work around this today by setting ZYPP_MULTICURL=0 in your environment*

-In some situations, zypper will attempt to "strip" downloads with range requests over multiple mirrors.
+In some situations, zypper will attempt to "stripe" downloads with range requests over multiple mirrors.
 For example, when retrieving libgio, we can see the metalink xml:

     GET /distribution/leap/15.4/repo/oss/x86_64/libgio-2_0-0-2.70.4-150400.1.5.x86_64.rpm HTTP/1.1